AkhilNandhakumar/Guython/definitions.md

 ### OOP
 Object Oriented Programming (organizes software design around data rather than functions)
 ### Class
+a program/code template for creating objects
 ### Attribute
+a changeable property / characterisitic of a part of a program that can be changed to different values
 ### Method
+a procedure associated with a message and an object
 ### Object
+Objects can be anything: functions, methods, variables, data structures, etc.
 ### Procedures/Functions
 [Mini Quizzes](5hackers.tk/math)
 ### Data/procedural Abstraction
+Data: Information translated into a form that is more efficient for processing or moving Procedural Abstraction: writing code sections (procedures) that have variable parameters, allowing them to be used in multiple situations
 ### Sort
 [Search Bar](5hackers.tk/crud/search)
 ### Search-Linear/Binary